urosevic/youtube-channel/readme.txt

 = Features =

-* Show latest videos from YouTube Channel (ordered in reverse chronological order related to the creation date), or from Favorited Videos, Liked Videos and Playlist
+* Show latest videos from My YouTube Channel (ordered in reverse chronological order related to the creation date), or from Playlist
 * Option to get a random video from any of 4 resources
 * Responsive (one full-width video per row) or non-responsive
 * Preferred aspect ratio relative to width (16:9 and 4:3)